-Figure 13-
+Figure 13-17 SP Suspends / Resumes M2M Service Scenario

 MNO Suspends / Resumes Network Service Scenario

 MNO may suspend or resume network service of specific IMSI.
 If that happens, underlying mobile network may notify MSP the change of specific IMSI.
 Then, MSP may change the M2M service operational status of the corresponding device to “unavailable” or “available”.
 After that, MSP may also notify EPBA of the M2M service operational status change of the corresponding device if EPBA has registered such notification.